 The guest found the article and started paraphrasing it out loud to the others.
 He related to them that the article was from the local newspaper, dated Halloween 1955.
 An entire family died in a car accident on Halloween night as they were coming home from a party.
 One of the sons and the daughter were asleep and never woke up.

 As the story unfolded, their older brother had decided to drive home.
 He realized that his mom and dad were just a little too tipsy and although he hadn’t been driving long he was probably the most equipped to operate a vehicle in that particular situation.
-As they rounded the curve that brought them to their own street a car headed the opposite direction swerved only for a moment.
+As they rounded the curve that brought them to their own street a car heading the opposite direction swerved only for a moment.
 The young driver panicked and ran off the road into a long ravine.
 Rolling several times the car landed upright.
-The ambulance driver and police officer on the scene later described the family looking as if they were on a nice car ride, “all sitting upright and dead.”
+The ambulance driver and police officer on the scene later described the vehicle’s occupants as the car was pulled from the cavernous ditch, ‘It looked as if they were on a nice car ride, all sitting upright and dead.”

 As everyone examined the necklace the original guest searched his phone again and said there’s a picture of the accident here.
 If I zoom in I can see the driver of the car, his mask, his hair…and there… can you see it?
 He asked the guest sitting next to him who first put on her glasses then gasped.
 What is it?
 The sisters asked as everyone waited.
 The phone was passed to the sisters as they grabbed it and looked.
 They saw a photo of the wreck with the caption below quoting the officer “all sitting upright and dead.”
 Behind the steering wheel sat a figure in a Howdy Doody mask, wearing a t-shirt, jacket, and a necklace – a necklace with an Irish Celtic cross on it – a large amethyst bead gleaming from above.